What you see: A dented, cracked egg; its contents may or may not appear to have spilled out.

 Even with thorough cooking a dented, cracked egg can be unsafe

 Since all eggs have a risk of salmonella bacteria, which is killed instantly at 165 degrees Fahrenheit or after several minutes at 145 degrees, you might think that simply cooking this egg would be enough.

-But a hot oven or stovetop can't protect you from the hazards of such an egg, Jones said.
-While scientists studying eggs know that salmonella is the villain to beat (pun intended) in intact eggs, the field expands considerably when you’re talking about a “leaker” egg.
+But a hot oven or stovetop can’t protect you from the hazards an egg like the one pictured above, Jones said.
+While scientists studying eggs know that salmonella is the villain to beat (pun intended) in intact eggs, the field of potentially problematic invading bacteria expands considerably when you’re talking about a “leaker” egg.
 For example, some bacteria generate sickening toxins that aren’t inactivated by heat.
 Such bacteria might normally be held off by the eggshell and membrane, as well as by chemical and structural defenses in the liquid egg white.
 But exposure to air from a significant crack will cause the egg white to thin and its defenses to rapidly diffuse.
-If bacteria can overcome the egg's natural barriers and arrive at the nutrient treasure trove of the yolk, they will start to proliferate like crazy.
+If bacteria can overcome the egg’s natural barriers and arrive at the nutrient treasure trove of the yolk, they will start to proliferate like crazy.

 “The yolk is where they want to be because that’s like a spa day,” Jones said.
 “It’s got everything they desire.”

 If an egg is cracked, but not leaking is it OK to eat?

 If it’s just a hairline crack and there’s no indication that the membrane has been broken, then you’ll want to make sure to cook the egg thoroughly (skip the runny yolk or hollandaise sauce).
 What Jones calls a “thermal kill,” should be sufficient.